 White sand beaches, crystal clear blue water, coral reefs teeming with aquatic life, spectacular natural blowholes, mountaintop views, all framed by idyllic sunrises and sunsets.
 In this stunning island setting, Global Routes will engage in hands-on service learning projects to promote cross-cultural communication and exchange.
-Guided by experienced trip leaders, our students will take the time to get to know the people of the islands and then, after learning a bit about island culture, they will design and create two five-day summer camps for local children.
+Guided by experienced trip leaders, our students will take the time to get to know the people of the islands and then, after learning a bit about island culture, they will design, create, market, and orchestrate a FREE two-week summer camps for local children.
 These “Windsor Mountain-style” friendship camps are the core of The Grenadines program and will be your main vehicle for interconnection and cultural exchange.

 Who Should Participate?

-Discover, explore, and enhance leadership and teaching skills by creating and leading a two-week Windsor Mountain-style friendship camp for the island kids.
+Discover, explore, and enhance leadership and teaching skills by creating and leading a two-week Windsor Mountain-style friendship camp for the kids in your host community.

 Get a taste of ‘real Caribbean life’ by spending two weeks in a small and authentic Caribbean community.

 Work with Peace Corps volunteers on community service projects.

 Swim, snorkel, hike, and explore the natural beauty of the islands.

 Make new friends and have the experience of a lifetime!